Netcracker/DRNavigator/README.md

   "*":
     - standby-standby
 ```
-In this section you can describe services and states list for them.
-Format of state is `<mode in first site>-<mode in second site>`
+In this section, you can describe services and states list for them.
+The format of the state is `<mode in first site>-<mode in second site>`.
-Also you can add restricted state for all services.
-For that use `"*"` instead of service name.
+Also, you can add a restricted state for all services by using `"*"` instead of the service name.
-Before doing procedure final cluster states are predicted for all services, described in `restrictions`.
-If predicted state is
+Before performing the procedure, the final cluster states are predicted for all services described in `restrictions`.
+If the predicted state is
 restricted for any of them, sm-client fails.
-You can run procedure despite restrictions validation result.
-For that you can use special option `-r` or `--ignore-restrictions`.
+You can run the procedure despite the validation result of restrictions by using a special option `-r` or `--ignore-restrictions`.

 ## Custom Modules Support